ringcentral/ringcentral-api-docs/docs/team-messaging/manual/notification-apps.md

 Team Messaging Notification Apps are a specialized form of app that perform the following functions for customers and developers.

 1. Notification Apps help convert events emitted by a service into messages that are delivered to a team.
-2. They provide developers with the means of promoting these apps directly to RingCentral Team Messaging and Glip users.
+2. They provide developers with the means of promoting these apps directly to RingCentral Team Messaging users.
 3. They allow developers to embed a setup form directly into the installation flow so that customers can make use of their integration more readily.

 ## Creating a Notification App